 Overcrowding at Bar A

 Bar A continued to do a great job by separating the crowd for social distancing.
-There were groups of many different sizes, ranging from from 3-8.
-And every table was spaced out by at least 6 feet.
-They made full use of the massive space, and clearly followed a floor plan that optimized seating.
+There were groups of many different sizes, ranging from 3-8 guests, and every table was spaced out by at least 6 feet.
+They made full use of the massive space and followed a floor plan that optimized seating.

 They also kept the crowd entertained with a live singer/guitarist.
 This was a great idea since it helped to keep people seated and focused on the performer.
 It worked for everyone except a couple of hecklers who told him that he messed the words up.